ZJU-DIVER/ShapleyFL-Robust-Federated-Learning-Based-on-Shapley-Value/README.md

 # ShapleyFL: Robust Federated Learning Based on Shapley Value

-Implementation of the FL paper : ShapleyFL: Robust Federated Learning Based on Shapley Value
+Implementation of the SIGKDD2023 paper : ShapleyFL: Robust Federated Learning Based on Shapley Value

 **The image classification experiments** are produced on MNIST, Fashion MNIST and CIFAR10.
 Since the purpose of these experiments are to illustrate the effectiveness of the federated learning paradigm, only simple models CNN are used.